b-wave/uDSKY/README.md

 There are two other circuit boards I am developing.
 The INDICATOR boards for the LEDs since I used perf boards for this prototype.
-The POWER REGULATOR board for stand alone operation on 12V dc, and illuminating and controlling the VERB, NOUN, and PROG illumination Tand the keyboard backlighting.
-These will be controlled the same as the other LEDs but thru an isolator to control 12V to theses diodes.
+The POWER REGULATOR board for stand alone operation on 12V dc, and illuminating and controlling the VERB, NOUN, and PROG LEDs and the keyboard backlighting.
+Since these are a lot of LEDs involved 12V is used for them.
+These will be controlled the same as the other LEDs using two of the non used DP signals but thru an isolator to control 12V to theses diodes.
 I also have an idea to use LEDs amd some clear plexiglas to simulate the long EL strips between the three registers - but this is still in the *idea phase*.